Has your parcel failed to arrive?

 Swedish Customs can confiscate or seize parcels containing goods that it is not permitted to bring into Sweden or for which the importation requirements have not been satisfied.

 If Swedish Customs has confiscated or seized your parcel, we always inform you that we have the parcel and are holding it for further investigation.
 Handling times vary.
-Swedish Customs never returns parcels to the consignor.
+Swedish Customs will not return parcels to the consignor.